Backcountry Flyers Extend Agreement With National Park Service

 • The Recreational Aviation Foundation (RAF) has renewed a five-year maintenance agreement with the National Park Service (NPS) for three airstrips within Death Valley National Park.

-• This renewed agreement extends a successful partnership, originally established in 2008, ensuring continued safe access to these backcountry areas for the aviation community.
+• This Memorandum of Understanding extends a partnership that was originally established in 2008, ensuring continued access to these areas for the aviation community.

 See a mistake?
 Contact us.